-TO PLAY: The outer star-shaped card represents the merit of contents within.
+HOW TO PLAY: The outer star-shaped card represent the merit of contents within.

 If these words of merit hold no value for you, skip to the last step.
 If the message is worthy of your time, open the sender packet and slip out the contents maintaining their order to preserve sender’s priorities or flow.